-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by our president and chief executive officer, the chief operating decision-maker, in making decisions regarding resource allocation and assessing performance.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
 We operate in a single industry segment which is the discovery and development of precision medicines for the treatment of cancer.
-Our chief operating decision-maker reviews the operating results on an aggregate basis and manages the operations as a single operating segment.
+Our chief operating decision-maker reviews the operating results on an aggregate basis and manages the operations as a single operating segment in the United States.